stbmaster97-cmyk/Easy-Output-Stats/README.md

 This is not a real precise stats tool.\
 Detect Bitrate and FPS.\
 Logic behind :\
--IF Fps lower than target = Encoder overload.\
+-IF Fps lower than target = Encoder Overload.\
--IF Bitrate lower equals zero = Connection regected.\
+-IF Bitrate lower equals zero = Regected Connection.\
--IF Bitrate lower than target = Dropping connection.\
+-IF Bitrate lower than target = Laggy Connection.\

 Connects with Websocket.
 Just open in a browser and copy paste the path as a Custom dock is OBS.